Looking for affordable, royalty free music for your video project? These resources offer the quality tracks video editors need.

 One of the realities of video editing is that you need music, and you can’t just take it from anywhere.
 You need legally licensed music to avoid lawsuits or other legal issues.

-The problem for many video editors is the cost.
+The problem for many video editors is cost.
 Most working filmmakers don’t have the money it takes to license well-known radio hits.
-If you fall into this category, you might understand the challenges of finding licensing agreements for quality music you can afford.
+If you fall into this category (like the overwhelming majority of us do), you might understand the challenges of finding licensing agreements for quality music you can afford.
 Let’s take a look at some of the best stock music resources for your next project.

 One of the best resources for royalty free music online is PremiumBeat.
 With a curated library covering genres such as classical, ambient, jazz, and even lo-fi hip hop, this is a powerful resource for any type of project.
 Licenses range from $49 to $199, and in terms of quality, PremiumBeat is top dog — adding new tracks daily.
 Your purchase includes 15, 30, and 60-second cuts of the song to fit any video length.

 So, what’s makes PremiumBeat different from other sites?
 Well, for one, they have a collection of PRO-Free music that you can use in radio, television, or film without having to contact a PRO (Performance Rights Organization, such as ASCAP).
 If one of the tracks you select on the site isn’t PRO-free, they have a stress-free avenue for you to get that song authorized by the artist and their organization.

 PremiumBeat also offers the ability to download the “stems” of the track, meaning you can download a zip folder full of every individual instrument in the song.
 This is great for soloing a single instrument like the drum track or guitar, or fine-tuning the exact sound you’re looking for.
 It’s like you get to control every aspect of the song yourself!